 CRAWLEY IN THE 21ST CENTURY

 In the 21st century, Crawley is a thriving town.
 A new library opened in Crawley in 2008.
-Today the population of Crawley is 106,000.
-Crawley is growing rapidly.
+In 2022 the population of Crawley was 118,000.
+Today Crawley is growing rapidly.